RenderKit/ospray/doc/api.md

 efficient mode).
 Implementation is with round linear segements where each segment corresponds to a link between two vertices.

+The following section describes the properties of different curve basis' and how they use the data provided in data buffers:

+OSP_LINEAR
+: The indices point to the first of 2 consecutive control points in the vertex buffer.
+The first control point is the start and the second control point the end of the line segment.
+The curve goes through all control points listed in the vertex buffer.

+OSP_BEZIER
+: The indices point to the first of 4 consecutive control points in the vertex buffer.
+The first control point represents the start point of the curve, and the 4th control point the end point of the curve.
+The Bézier basis is interpolating, thus the curve does go exactly through the first and fourth control vertex.

+OSP_BSPLINE
+: The indices point to the first of 4 consecutive control points in the vertex buffer.
+This basis is not interpolating, thus the curve does in general not go through any of the control points directly.
+Using this basis, 3 control points can be shared for two continuous neighboring curve segments, e.g. the curves $(p0, p1, p2, p3)$ and $(p1, p2, p3, p4)$ are C1 continuous.
+This feature make this basis a good choice to construct continuous multi-segment curves, as memory consumption can be kept minimal.

+OSP_HERMITE
+: It is necessary to have both vertex buffer and tangent buffer for using this basis.
+The indices point to the first of 2 consecutive points in the vertex buffer, and the first of 2 consecutive tangents in the tangent buffer.
+This basis is interpolating, thus does exactly go through the first and second control point, and the first order derivative at the begin and end matches exactly the value specified in the tangent buffer.
+When connecting two segments continuously, the end point and tangent of the previous segment can be shared.

+OSP_CATMULL_ROM
+: The indices point to the first of 4 consecutive control points in the vertex buffer.
+If $(p0, p1, p2, p3)$ represent the points then this basis goes through $p1$ and $p2$, with tangents as $(p2-p0)/2$ and $(p3-p1)/2$.

+The following section describes the properties of different curve types' and how they define the geometry of a curve:

+OSP_FLAT
+: This type enables faster rendering as the curve is rendered as a connected sequence of ray facing quads.

+OSP_ROUND
+: This type enables rendering a real geometric surface for the curve which allows closeup views.
+This mode renders a sweep surface by sweeping a varying radius circle tangential along the curve.

+OSP_RIBBON
+: The type enables normal orientation of the curve and requires a normal buffer be specified along with vertex buffer.
+The curve is rendered as a flat band whose center approximately follows the provided vertex buffer and whose normal orientation approximately follows the provided normal buffer.

 ### Boxes